-This article is meant to help you with Fantasy Baseball Auction Strategy in 2019, and we’ll get there.
-But first I think a bit of a history lesson is in order to demonstrate just how perfect and natural the auction format is for fantasy baseball.
+This article is meant to help you with the basics of Fantasy Baseball Auction Strategy for all league types.
+If you’re in an NL- or AL-Only league, I’ve got a separate piece for Deep League Auction Strategy.
+In the coming weeks, I’ll also do a piece focused solely on mixed league auction strategy as well.
+But before we get to any of that I think a bit of a history lesson is in order to demonstrate just how perfect and natural the auction format is for fantasy baseball.

 Many of the changes along the way have improved the game, but Daniel Okrent and our fantasy forefathers definitely got one thing right.
 From the beginning, they used an auction format to acquire players for their teams.
 That’s right, early fantasy baseball leagues didn’t have any of this snake draft mumbo jumbo.
 That only became mainstream with the limitations of the early internet.
 Well, guess what Toto, you’re not in 1998 anymore.
 Whether it’s in person or online (preferably at Fantrax.com), fantasy baseball auctions are back and better than ever.

 If draft day is like Christmas, then auction day is like Christmas, New Year’s Eve, your birthday, and losing your virginity all rolled into one.
 It’s fun.
 It’s scary.
 And it will take you to places you’ve never been… I’m only being a little bit dramatic.
 Point is, auctions are where it’s at and all the cool kids are doing it.
 You want to be cool right?
 Of course you do, so sit back, relax, and let’s talk a bit about how we can make your next fantasy baseball auction a life-changing experience.

 What?!
 Your league is not planning on using Fantrax?
 Inconceivable!
 Check out everything Fantrax has to offer and I’m sure you’ll come around to our way of thinking.